imbo/imbo/docs/usage/configuration.rst

         // ...
     );

-If you disable this event listener, images will be stored in the original orientation.
+If you enable this listener all new images added to Imbo will be auto rotated based on the EXIF data.

 CORS (Cross-Origin Resource Sharing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^